okhosting/awesome-storage/README.md

 * [Nextcloud](https://nextcloud.com/) - Nextcloud Files enables enterprises to take back control over their data, ensuring compliance, security and instant availability wherever their employees are.

+* [Pydio](https://pydio.com/) - Modern file management platform built according to your business needs and regulations, Pydio is open-source software deployed on your servers or wherever you decide.

+* [YouTransfer](http://www.youtransfer.io/) - YouTransfer is a simple but elegant self-hosted file transfer & sharing solution.
+It is an alternative to paid services like Dropbox and WeTransfer by offering similar features but without limitations, price plans and a lengthy privacy policy.
+You remain in control of your files.

 ## Backups, replication, distribution
 Software that handles backup and high availability of information, independent from the storage itself.